What is Loan to Value Ratio?

 - The size of your home as well as the size of the land the property stands on

 - The type of property (eg: unit, house, semi, commercial office etc)

 - The location of the property

 Impact of Loan to Value Ratio on mortgages

-The lower LVR you have, the less risk you pose to the lender, as such, they may be inclined to reward you with sharper rates, higher ongoing discounts and better package deals.
+The lower the loan to value ratio, the less risk you pose to the lender.
+This can mean being rewarded with lower interest rates, higher ongoing discounts and better package deals.